 ALD is designed to support reclassified English Learners in narrative and expository reading, comprehension, essay writing, vocabulary development, and use of spoken language in the core content areas.
 Effective organization and study skills will be integrated into the curriculum.
 The course will prepare English Learners for success in using listening, speaking, reading and writing in high school college preparation (A-G) courses.
 This class is intended for students who are English Learners or Reclassified English Learner (RFEP) and have been recommended by their teacher or guidance counselor.

-Erica Ng teaches ALD.
+Jedd Bloom teaches ALD.

 Click here for more information about PAUSD English Language Development Programs.

 Greene's Drama Club is a troupe of the International Thespian Society: #88306.
 Students earn membership through participation in after-school productions, seeing shows, & classroom performance.
 The Drama Club meets every WEDNESDAY during LUNCH in ROOM B-3 to discuss club business, prepare for shows, and do drama exercises.
 The Drama Club is the official sponsor of all After-School Productions, including a Musical, a large-cast Play, and a Drama Club Play.
 Students help select the plays, and support productions with fund-raisers and sweat equity.
 In turn, they earn points toward full Thespian membership or honors.
 There are opportunities to travel to regional or state-wide Drama competitions and workshops.
 A banquet in May celebrates and honors all Thespians and their participation over the year.
 Thespian membership is for life; students can transfer membership into a High School troupe when they leave Greene.

 For more information, contact our drama teacher, Mohamed Chakmakchi